merative/spm-ui-upgrade-helper/docs/dev/adding_a_new_service.md

 ## Notes

+- The first two lines of config/init boilerplate allow the service to be run independently and as part of the main service.
 - To build and test your tool while keeping it hidden from the customer, `build:dev` generates additional shortcuts to every individual service, regardless if whether they are enabled or not.
 - `main-service` is triggered via the "Run SPM UI Upgrade Helper" shortcut.
-It will trigger all enabled tools.
+It will trigger enabled tools only.
 - When the Docker container starts, the `code-generation` package uses the data in `config/tools.json` to generate a `server.js` file for each package.
 It also generates Eclipse Theia plugins as `packages/vs-upgrade-helper-plugin/src/functions.ts`.
 - Flagging the features off during development means you can can continue to commit to `main` every day.
 This means no long-lived feature branches which means no painful merges, and if your branch breaks something you find out today.